aaronspring/test_website/index.md

 ### Timings

-The organizers explicitly choose to run this competition on past 2020 observations, instead of a real-time competition to enable a much shorter competition period and to keep momentum high.
+The organizers explicitly choose to run this competition on past 2020 data, instead of a real-time competition to enable a much shorter competition period and to keep momentum high.
 We are aware of the dangers of [overfitting](https://en.wikipedia.org/wiki/Overfitting?wprov=sfti1) (see [rules](#rules)), if the ground truth data is accessible.

 Please find here an explicit list of the forecast dates required.